enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

    Figure 26: Color editor styles

-In the simple style, the editor appears as a text box whose background is a sample of the currently selected color.
+In the simple style, the editor appears as a text box.
 The text in the box is either a color name or a tuple of the form (*r*, *g*, *b*) where *r*, *g*, and *b* are the numeric values of the red, green and blue color components respectively.
 (Which representation is used depends on how the value was entered.)
-The text value is not directly editable in this style of editor; instead, clicking on the text box displays a pop-up panel similar in appearance and function to the custom style.
+The text value is not directly editable in this style of editor;
+instead, clicking on the text box displays a pop-up panel similar in appearance and function to the custom style.

 The custom style includes a labeled color swatch on the left, representing the current value of the Color trait, and a palette of common color choices on the